simplicitesoftware/docs/content/CTG_50_docs/LSN_110_security/security.md

 > **Note**: this 3rd party components list is anyway public on the document website.

+You **may** also consider disabling the inclusion of the `manifest.json` to the pages of the generic UI using the `USE_MANIFEST` system parameter.
+As a matter of fact, due to the absence of the session ID cookie by some web browser when downloading this manifest file, the session ID is passed in the URL which makes it more visible than as a cookie (e.g; in an access log).

 <h2 id="application">Securing your application's configuration and custom code</h2>

 <h3 id="publicrights">Public rights</h3>